| Quote #1

 She married.
 O, most wicked speed, to post

 Hamlet not only takes issue with his mother's quick remarriage after his father's death, he's also disgusted by the fact that Gertrude is guilty of "incest."
-(Some critics also speculate that Hamlet secretly wants to sleep with his mother, which you can read about in our "Character Analysis" of Hamlet.
-But first, it's time for a history snack.
-Today, we typically think of incest as being limited to relationships between blood relatives.
-But, in Shakespeare's time, incest was considered a sin against God and the state.
+(Some critics also speculate that Hamlet secretly wants to sleep with his mother, which you can read about in our "Character Analysis" of Hamlet.)

-Incest also carried huge political implications.
+And there's something more particular about the whole marrying-your-brother thing.
 Elizabeth I, the Queen of England at the time Hamlet was written, was the daughter of King Henry VIII and Anne of Boleyn (Henry's second wife).
-He divorced his first wife, Catherine of Aragon, on the grounds that she had originally been married to his (dead) older brother, Arthur.
+Henry divorced his first wife, Catherine of Aragon, on the grounds that she had originally been married to his (dead) older brother, Arthur.
 Henry asked the Catholic Church to grant a divorce on grounds that his marriage to Catherine was incestuous.
-And, we all know what happened when Rome balked at the idea of granting a divorce – Henry broke away from the Roman Catholic Church.
-Our point?
-Family matters, like incest, carry huge political and religious implications in 16th century England and also in the play.
+By making such a big deal out of Gertrude's remarriage, Shakespeare might be doing his part to assure Queen Elizabeth that her mom's marriage was legitimate.